michaelknigge/janel/Documentation/HowToRun.md

 To set the version of the executable, so that it can be viewed in the properties of the executable using Windows Explorer, you will need to add a Version resource to the executable.
 Use Visual Studio or, if one is available, a resource editor that allows you to add a Version resource.
 The following instructions are for Visual Studio.

 1. Open the executable file with Visual Studio.
 You will see a view of the resources.
-2. Right-click the name of the executable and select Add Resource...
+2. Right-click the name of the executable and select _Add Resource..._
-3. Select Version.
+3. Select _Version_.
 4. Add your version information.
 5. Save All.